-These guidelines are to help improve your own personal safety while carrying out outdoor conservation work with the Scottish Invasive Species Initiative.
+The aim of these guidelines is to help you improve your own personal safety while carrying out outdoor conservation work with the Scottish Invasive Species Initiative (SISI) project team.
+It is also good advice to remember any time you are enjoying or working in the outdoors.